Habit, Not Hack: Asking Questions (Mentor)

 Why It Matters

-If you ask thoughtful, grounded, or even clarifying questions in public settings, it normalizes what science is supposed to be: a dialogue, not a performance.
+When you ask thoughtful, grounded, or even clarifying questions in public settings, you normalize what science is supposed to be: a dialogue, not a performance.

 The Habit: Asking Well

-In lab meetings or journal clubs, say things like:
+In lab meetings or journal clubs, say things out loud:

 "Here's what I don't quite get yet…"